 I made jam out of less than a pound of black mission figs that turned the richest raspberry red and had the most complex, tart and sweet flavor profile I’ve tasted from a jam.
 The only ingredients were figs, sugar, and some lemon juice.
 I’ve also made small batches of peach jam with rosemary, with bourbon, and with strawberries.
 I’ve made strawberry jam with basil.
 I made pure peach-and-sugar preserves from the last few cups of chopped peaches I had in the fridge.

 I also love the tiny, four-ounce quilted jars.
-I feel like it’s irresponsible and indulgent to use so many, but they make me feel more accomplished.
-A small batch of jam might yield 2 pint jars, if you’re lucky, but it can give you four or even five of these tiny jars!
+They make me feel more accomplished.
+A small batch of jam might yield 2 half-pint jars, if you’re lucky, but it can give you four or even five of these tiny jars!
 Since I’m planning on giving a lot of jam in Christmas gifts this year, more jars are better.

 They’re also portable– I took a soy-and-sesame sauce to work with me in one of these baby jars, to dip dumplings into at lunch.
 It stayed sealed in my bag all day without leaking, and made me feel just a little fancier in the middle of the day.
 I’ve been putting out three or four jars of jam with breakfast, along with sliced cheese, fruit, and toast, and seeing the little cluster of jars gives a simple meal much more ceremony.